top of page

 Do Air Source Heat Pumps Work in Winter?
 The Truth About Cold-Weather Performance

-It’s a fair question — and one that stops many UK homeowners from making the switch.
+It’s a fair question and one of the most frequently asked.
 The idea of relying on outside air to heat your home in January sounds counterintuitive.
 But here’s the truth: a modern air source heat pump is designed to deliver reliable heating even when the mercury drops well below freezing.
 In this guide, we’ll explain exactly how these systems keep working in cold weather, what affects their efficiency, and how to make sure yours is set up for maximum comfort and cost-effectiveness all year round.
-By the end, you’ll know whether a heat pump is the right choice for your home this winter — and beyond.
+By the end, you’ll know whether a heat pump is the right choice for your home.

 How Heat Pumps Perform in Cold Weather

-Let’s cut through the noise: a quality air to water heat pump doesn’t just survive winter — it’s built for it.
-Modern systems can still extract usable heat from the air in temperatures as low as -15°C, making them a solid choice for UK homes year-round.
+A quality air to water heat pump doesn’t just survive winter, it’s built for it.
+Modern heat pump systems can still extract usable heat from the air in temperatures as low as -25°C, making them a solid choice for UK homes all year-round.

 The secret lies in the refrigerant cycle.
-The refrigerant inside your heat pump evaporates at a much lower temperature than water.
-That means even cold air holds enough energy for the system to absorb, compress, and transfer as heat into your home’s radiators, underfloor heating, and hot water cylinder.
+The refrigerant inside your heat pump evaporates into gas, even in sub-zero temperatures.
+That means cold air holds enough energy for the system to absorb to start the cycle.
+The air starts the process of the refrigerant evaporating into a gas to then be compressed.
+The compressed refrigerant generates heat for your home’s radiators, underfloor heating, and hot water cylinder.

-In typical UK winter conditions (0°C to 7°C), most units maintain a COP (Coefficient of Performance) between 2.5 and 3.5.
-Put simply, for every unit of electricity used, you’re getting 2.5–3.5 units of heat — still far more efficient than gas or electric heating.
+In typical UK winter conditions (0°C to 7°C), most units maintain a COP (Coefficient of Performance) of between 2.5 and 3.5.
+Put simply, for every unit of electricity used, you’re getting 2.5–3.5 units of heat, which is far more efficient than gas or electric heating.

 Factors That Affect Winter Efficiency